ollipal/sshkeyboard/README.md

 # sshkeyboard

 The only keyboard event callback library that works in _all_ unix environments.

 It does not depend on X server, uinput, root access (sudo) or any external libraries or programs.

-This means it is suitable even when taking a ssh connection to headless Linux servers (hence the name) or inside Windows Subsystem for Linux (WSL 2).
+This means it is suitable even when taking a SSH connection to headless computers or servers (hence the name) or inside Windows Subsystem for Linux (WSL 2).

 For Python versions above 3.7, [Documentation](https://sshkeyboard.readthedocs.io),
 [Github source](https://github.com/ollipal/sshkeyboard)